Renée Fleming: Non-classical recordings

 Fleming performs at We Are One: The Obama Inaugural Celebration at the Lincoln Memorial on January 18, 2009.

 Fleming appeared as a special guest vocalist on Joe Jackson's 1994 album Night Music on the song "Lullaby".
 Fleming has released a number of recordings on the Decca label.
 In 2000 she was a guest artist alongside the cellist Julian Lloyd Webber and the violinist Gil Shaham on the album Two Worlds by Dave Grusin and Lee Ritenour.
 In 2005, Fleming recorded a jazz album with pianist Fred Hersch and guitarist Bill Frisell entitled Haunted Heart.
 On June 8, 2010, Decca/Mercury released Fleming's album Dark Hope, a collection of indie rock covers.
 The album was the idea of rock managers Peter Mensch and Cliff Burnstein; after listening to Fleming's performance of "In the Pines" on Elvis Costello's TV show Spectacle, they approached Fleming and producer David Kahne.
 Fleming's Dark Hope album features covers of songs by Leonard Cohen, Band of Horses, Jefferson Airplane and others.

 In 2008, Fleming sang Blossom Dearie's "Touch the Hand of Love" accompanied by Chris Thile, Edgar Meyers, and Yo-Yo Ma on Ma's Songs of Joy and Peace album.
 In November 2010, the Charlie Haden Quartet West released the jazz CD Sophisticated Ladies in which Fleming was a guest vocalist on the song "A Love Like This" by Ned Washington and Victor Young.
 In 2014, Decca released Fleming's holiday album Christmas in New York, with intimately-arranged jazz treatments of holiday standards.
 Guests on the album include Chris Botti, Kurt Elling, Wynton Marsalis, Brad Mehldau, Kelli O'Hara, Gregory Porter and Rufus Wainwright.
 The album was the inspiration for a PBS special featuring Fleming with the same title.

 In 2015, Fleming sang "New York Tendaberry" accompanied by Chris Thile, Edgar Meyers and Yo-Yo Ma on the Billy Childs album Map to the Treasure: Reimagining Laura Nyro, the song winning the Grammy for Best Arrangement, Instruments and Vocals.
 In 2017, Decca released Fleming's album Distant Light, which features four songs by the Icelandic composer Björk, Samuel Barber's Knoxville: Summer of 1915 and the Strand Settings, a four-song cycle composite by Anders Hillborg.
 Fleming recorded an album of musical theater songs, Reneé Fleming: Broadway, which was released by Decca in 2018.
 Guest artists included Christian McBride, Leslie Odom Jr., and Dan Tepfer.

+On March 25, 2026, it was announced that Fleming would release a collaborative album with American bluegrass and americana musician Béla Fleck.
+The album, titled The Fiddle and the Drum, was released on May 29, 2026 and includes guest appearances from Dolly Parton, Vince Gill, Jerry Douglas, Sierra Hull, Aoife O'Donovan, and Sarah Jarosz.